KaviHShah/Intro-to-Python/materials/08-defining-functions-and-classes.md

 #### Learning Objectives

 - Be able to define your own functions and classes
-- Be aware of the object oriented programming paradigm
+- Be aware of the object-oriented programming paradigm
 - Understand local and global variables
 :::

 ## Defining Functions in Python

 Functions in Python are blocks of reusable code designed to perform a specific task.
-They help organize code, promote reusability, and make programs more readable.
+They help organise code, promote reusability, and make programs more readable.

 **Syntax of a Function**